Real Estate Law

 Property or transaction documents should be reviewed before signing.

-You need legal coordination with the bank, agent, notary or the other party, within the appropriate legal scope.
+You need legal coordination with the bank, estate agent, notary or the other party, within the appropriate legal scope.

 Legal support